History of The Who’s Tommy: 54 Years Ago

 - Ballet: Montreal’s Les Grands Ballets Canadiens did a dance version in 1970.
 It was also performed at The Metropolitan Opera House in New York in 1970

 - Opera: During which Bette Midler performed two roles in the Seattle Opera production.

 - Symphony: The London Symphony Orchestra in 1972 did two live concerts, with a recorded studio album to follow.
-Roles were played by several well known professional musicians and actors, as well as The Who.
+Roles were played by several well-known professional musicians, actors, and The Who.

 - Arena shows: Selections from Tommy were considered crown favorites and played at almost all live concerts they performed at large sports arenas and stadiums.

-- Film: The movie version of Tommy by Ken Russell in 1975 featured The Who in various roles, as well as playing the music along with leading session players.
+- Film: The movie version of Tommy by Ken Russell in 1975 featured The Who in various roles, playing the music and leading session players.
 Roger Daltry, the lead singer of The Who performed the starring role of Tommy.
 Several film actors, actresses, and rock musicians appeared in the movie.
 The song “Pinball Wizard,” performed by Elton John with his own band, was released as a promotional single and charted in the UK and US.

 - Broadway Musical.
-Though it opened in San Diego in 1992, I got to see the show when it came to Broadway in New York in 1993.
+Though it opened in San Diego in 1992, I saw the show when it came to Broadway in New York in 1993.
 It was later transferred to Toronto in 1995 and the West End, London in 1996.

 - Roger Daltry’s Tommy tour.
-In 2011 Roger Daltry performed all of the original Tommy on a tour across the UK and North America.
+In 2011 Roger Daltry performed all of the original Tommy on tour across the UK and North America.
 Several non-Tommy favorites were featured as well, including “Going Mobile,” sung by Simon Townsend, the younger brother of Peter Townsend.
 I attended it in (Broomfield) Denver, in October of that year.
 Curiously, at the beginning of the concert, the arena displays posted a request that attendees do not smoke weed, and this was followed up by Daltry himself asking attendees not to smoke it, saying he’d developed allergies to it.
 Ironically, the last song of Tommy, “We Ain’t Gonna Take It,” includes the line:

 “Hey you smoking Mother Nature…”